For many people, digital marketing is a dream job.

 So much of digital marketing today is driven by visuals.
 Content on all of the social media platforms performs better when accompanied by great images.
 As a digital marketer, you need to know how to create and edit your own visuals.

-If you can whip together a banner ad, email banner, or social media image in Photoshop yourself, that’s one less person you have to go through, one less step to get your digital campaign launched – and one less person your client or employer has to hire.
+If you can whip together a banner ad, email banner, logo, or social media image in Photoshop yourself, that’s one less person you have to go through, one less step to get your digital campaign launched – and one less person your client or employer has to hire.
 If Photoshop (or another Adobe program isn’t in your arsenal of skills, there are lots of tools like Canva available to help).

 4. Social Paid Advertising